jcuhpc/apptainer/README.md

 # apptainer
-A JCU repository for apptainer provisioning.
+A repository for apptainer provisioning (supported by James Cook University & Queensland Cyber Infrastructure Foundation).

 In 2019, a decision was made to containerise as many HPC workflows as possible.
 The primary driver was to support reproducible research.
-This repository, created by JCU HPC staff, contains a few scripts and metadata files that have been used to create almost 500 apptainers.
+This repository contains a few scripts and metadata files that have been used to create almost 500 apptainers.
 Zero trust and sustainability were key considerations.

 We consider Ubuntu repositories to be a high trusted source.
 Conda repositories are a conditionally trusted source.
 We have no choice but to trust research software sources/binaries.
 As a last resort, when a build seems impossible, we download binary apptainer images.